ArnaudDeseau/ArnaudDeseau.github.io/_pages/about.md

 <br/><span style="color:#dc143c"> **W**</span>**hat's** <span style="color:#dc143c"> **N**</span>**ew?**

+**04-10-2022:** Had a really great time presenting my job market paper on « <em>The Most Important Event</em>?
+The Long-Run Impact of the Dissolution of French Monasteries » at the <a href="https://uclouvain.be/en/calendar/ires" target="_blank">IRES Lunch Seminar</a> of the Université catholique de Louvain

 **23-09-2022:** Had a really great time attending and presenting my job market paper on « <em>The Most Important Event</em>?
-The Long-Run Impact of the Dissolution of French Monasteries » at the Instituto de Ciências Sociais (ICS) of the University of Lisbon
+The Long-Run Impact of the Dissolution of French Monasteries » at the <a href="https://www.ics.ulisboa.pt/" target="_blank">Instituto de Ciências Sociais (ICS)</a> of the University of Lisbon

 **29-07-2022:** Had a really great time attending and presenting a poster at to the <a href="https://www.wehc2022.org/" target="_blank">WEHC</a> conference in Paris